bbauska/W3Cx-1of5-CSS.0x/README.md

 The new Netscape browser, which was quickly becoming the most popular browser on the Web in 1994, added some proprietary HTML elements for style and spacing.

-But most people agreed that wasn\'t the best solution.
+But most people agreed that wasn&#39;t the best solution.

 When Håkon Lie and I decided to combine our two proposals, in October 1994, it quickly became the most popular.